Automated External Defibrillator Program

 University Police Department

-• Notify the EH&S director and Workers Compensation manager of any cardiac arrest incidents, the use of an AED, or ambulance pickups from campus so that EH&S can comply with informing Cal/OSHA of reportable cases within the required timeframe
+• Notify the EH&S director and Workers Compensation manager of any cardiac arrest incidents, the use of an AED, or ambulance pickups from campus so that EH&S can comply with informing Cal/OSHA of reportable cases within the required time frame

 AED Equipment